 Check Alternative Routes and Side Trails

 Tsum Valley and Manaslu Base Camp are two frequent side treks that link to the Manaslu Circuit.
 A excellent map draws attention to these extensions.
-Knowing these routes allows you to be flexible when trekking in Nepal, allowing you to cut or lengthen your trip.
+Knowing these routes allows you to be flexible when Nepal trekking, allowing you to cut or lengthen your trip.

 Track Elevation and Acclimatization Points